We have 3 golden rules for everything we do:

 Our commitment doesn’t stop after 5pm.
 The way our staff travel to and from work is just as important as the sustainability of our products.

-Our HQ in Lewes, East Sussex is well connected to local bus routes and train services.
+Our HQ in Lewes is well connected to local bus routes and train services.
 We also offer sustainable travel incentives to all our members of staff including the national cycle to work scheme and car sharing initiatives.

 3. Making a Positive Social Impact

-As well as this, we’re always looking for other ways to help out, whether that’s financially or otherwise.
-Our fantastic gift wrap producer Get Paper Industries are involved in a whole host of charity work that supports their community, including establishing the Anita Milan International Academy, a school for disadvantaged children in Kathmandu.
-We’re proud to sponsor 17 girls, a number we’ve increased over the years thanks to our Fair Trade Fortnight events each year.
+We’re always looking for ways to help out, whether financially or through hands-on support.
+Our gift-wrap producer, Get Paper Industries, runs extensive community initiatives, including the Anita Milan International Academy, a school for disadvantaged children in Kathmandu.
+We’re proud to sponsor 17 girls there – a number that’s grown thanks to our annual Fair Trade Fortnight events.